Legislation on company liquidation in Ireland

 The members’ voluntary liquidation in Ireland applies while the company is still solvent or the directors decide to retire and the company’s assets must be distributed between to the shareholders and creditors.
 Voluntary liquidation conducted by an Irish company’s members is initiated by the shareholders.
 The directors must sign a declaration of solvency that will state the company will pay all debts within 12 months.
 Upon the completion of the liquidation procedures, the company will be dissolved.

-For details about the provisions of the Companies Act regarding company liquidation please contact our specialists in company incorporation in Ireland.
+For details about the provisions of the Companies Act regarding company liquidation please contact our specialists in company formation in Ireland.